 Serious Talk

-Night had fallen, and the clear sky and waxing crescent moon caused Lake Michigan to shimmer as Mac and Ben entered the Merrick mansion’s great room.
-His mother and father were lounging on the leather sofa, enjoying the view.
+Night had fallen, and the clear sky and waxing crescent moon caused Lake Michigan to shimmer as Mac, Ronnie, and Ben entered the Merrick mansion’s great room.
+His mother and father lounged on the leather sofa, enjoying the view.

 “May we join you?”
 Ben said.